 Entry into the professional phase is highly competitive.
-Taking a Medical Terminology class prior to application will remove the requirement for HSC353 during the hospital portion of the program.
 Acceptance into the professional phase of the program is determined solely by the admissions committee at each hospital partners' independent School of Radiologic Technology.
+Meeting the minimum requirements does not guarantee acceptance into the hospital phase and there are typically more applicants that seats available in the program.
+It is strongly recommended that students enrolled in this program have a parallel plan in the event clinical phase admission is not attained.
 The program requires students to attend class year-round.
 Courses completed during the summer and winter terms will incur additional tuition fees.
-See the Admissions section of the catalog or contact the Health and Medical Sciences Advisor for more details.
+See the Admissions section of the catalog or contact the Health and Medical Sciences Advisor for more